TylerHillery/sql-datetime-talk/README.md

 # Overiew

-Repo for the talk I am giving "Why `datetime` is the Most Important Data Type for Window Functions" at the Salt Lake City Suapbase Community Meetup
+Repo for the talk I am giving "Solving Practical Problems with Window Functions & Range Joins" at the Salt Lake City Suapbase Community Meetup

 ## Resources